SirHaagen/promises2/README.md

-# promises2
+# Second JS exercise with promises
-2nd exercise using promises
+I am an active student learning CSS, JS soon React and many other stuffs.
+Looking for a challenging job opportunity